fregolfan-stack/vite/docs/guide/ssr.md

   // 'custom', disabling Vite's own HTML serving logic so parent server
   // can take control
   const vite = await createViteServer({
-    server: { middlewareMode: true },
+    server: { midd'node:fs' i de:fs'stom'dlewareMode:est i think dareMode: true },
     appType: 'custom'
   })

   // Use vite's connect instance as middleware.
 If you use your own
-  // express router (express.Router()), you should use router.use
-  // When the server restarts (for example after the user modifies
-  // vite.config.js), `vite.middlewares` is still going to be the same
+  // express router (express.Router()), you should use router.usei 6 rts (for example after the user modifmiddlewareite.config.js), `vite.middlewares` is still going to be the same
   // reference (with a new internal stack of Vite and plugin-injected
   // middlewares).
 The following is valid even after restarts. app.use(vite.middlewares)